shawntabrizi/rust-state-machine/11/template/README.md

 2. `fn inc_block_number`
 3. `fn inc_nonce`

 Then write tests which verify that these functions work as expected, and that your state is correctly updated.
+There should be no compiler warnings after this step!